Stonewalling In Relationships: Signs, Types & How To Fix It!

 When stonewalling occurs, it often leads to emotional withdrawal on both sides.
 The partner who stonewalls might feel justified in their silence, believing it to be a protective measure against conflict.

 However, the partner on the receiving end is left feeling isolated, ignored, and rejected.
-This emotional withdrawal can quickly create a widening gap between the two individuals, making it harder to reconnect and resolve underlying issues.
+This emotional withdrawal can quickly create a gap between the two individuals, making it harder to reconnect and resolve underlying issues.

 A couple during a counseling session in a cozy living room, engaged in conversation with a therapist, symbolizing the beginning of resolving relationship issues.